kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 You can provision the messaging solutions during installation or while Kyma is running.

-The operator can provision messaging system using:
+You can provision messaging system using:

 * Helm Charts
 * Service Catalog